For USAP Participants

 Sign up for the NSF Office of Polar Programs newsletter and events.
 Feedback Form

-This year, USAP stations celebrated with social gatherings, Pride flag displays, rainbow-themed clothing and desserts, and even an LGBTQ+ movie weekend.
-Stations across the Antarctic continent also shared pride-themed video messages with each other.
-Here are some photos from this year’s Polar Pride celebrations.
+This year, USAP stations celebrated with social gatherings, Pride flag displays, rainbow-themed clothing and desserts, and showings of LGBTQ+ movies.